reckoning-machines/constitutional-coherence/README.md

 ## Example

-The repository is the primary worked example.
+The repository is itself the primary worked example.
 The essay provides the framing;
 the tests and change records show how the framework behaves in practice.

-In a survey of nine unrelated repositories, discovery found 20–40% of the authority-bearing structures found by a broader search, compared with 83% in this repository.
+In a survey of nine unrelated local repositories, discovery found 20–40% of the authority-bearing structures found by a broader search, compared with 83% in this repository.
 In one repository, the topology listed eighteen schema files, but the parser recognized zero tables.
 Validation would still have passed,